 The SSC reserves the right to request a photo ID from any player at any time for any reason.

-Roster checks will be performed by an San Antonio SSC Gameday Coordinator at the request of the challenging team.
+Roster checks will be performed by a San Antonio SSC Gameday Coordinator at the request of the challenging team.
 Only individual players may be challenged.
 Entire teams may not be challenged.
 The challenging team must provide legitimate reasons for submitting a roster check request.
 Challenging teams must report their intention to initiate a roster check to an SSC Official as soon as possible to ensure the preservation of playing time.
 Teams lose the ability to challenge a player’s eligibility after the fourth inning, except in the case of a late-arriving player.

 Everyone loves a little competition, but one team dominating a league season after season can spoil the fun for everybody.